linschris/git-tutorial/README.md

 and will initalize the Git repository inside of the folder, which can be seen as shown [above](#what-is-a-git-repository) and/or if you have [your hidden files](https://medium.com/pareture/show-git-and-other-default-hidden-folders-and-files-in-vs-code-57df151588ea) showing.

-Next, add any small files such as
+Next, add/create any files that pertain to your project inside the folder.

-* hi.txt, index.html, main.py
+For this tutorial/project, we're going to make a file containing solutions to questions on [Leetcode](https://leetcode.com).

-and add content inside of them to get your project started and confirm that the later steps in this tutorial work properly.
+To begin with, we'll be making a file called `two_sum.py` which can be a help with solving the problem [2Sum](https://leetcode.com/problems/two-sum/).

-Here's some free code to copy (and I'll be making a random file __two_sum.py__ to populate my git repo).
+Here's some free code to copy for this file __two_sum.py__.

 ```python
 /COMP390/git-test/two_sum.py